-We are sharing the detailed proposals for the South Molton Triangle, which have been shaped through nearly 2 years of public consultation.
+The proposals for the South Molton Triangle have been shaped through nearly 2 years of public consultation.

 A revised approach to engagement

 Over the past two years we have kept you updated through this website, as well as holding public events, attending group meetings and having individual conversations.
 Due to the Covid-19 restrictions, we need to adapt our usual face-to-face approach.

 We will continue to keep you updated using a range of digital and print methods to keep you informed - please email email@example.com to register for updates.
 We also have several documents available to download or can be posted out to you if you would prefer.